 When riding downhill longboarding, it is of great importance to wear protection.
 See our selection of equipment for longboarding here.

 Freestyle longboards are for you who wishes to challenge yourself with tricks and slides, as well as for you who enjoys riding on even surfaces.
 These boards often comes with a softer flex and are optimal for tricks when cruising through the city.

-These longboards are designed with a long deck design and often with top mount trucks, which makes them optimal for dancing kind a like maneuvers on the board.
+These longboards are designed with a long deck design and often with top mount trucks, which makes them optimal for dancing maneuvers on the board.

-The boards are often made with a extra long deck design, which also makes them suitable for riding on even surfaces and for long trips.
-Besides that, dancer longboards offers you an excellent training for your balance.
+The boards are often made with an extra long deck design, which also makes them suitable for riding on even surfaces and for long trips.
+Besides that, dancer longboards offer you an excellent training for your balance.

 Longboard trucks are placed reverse compared the placement of standard skateboard trucks.
 Besides that, trucks for downhill longboarding are designed a bit wider and lower, compared to the other longboard riding styles.